 June 8, 2018

-Congratulations to Eric Anderson, NU, whose scientific profile is featured in the NU Chemistry of Life Processes news!
+Congratulations to Eric Andersen, NU, whose scientific profile is featured in the NU Chemistry of Life Processes news!
 Andersen utilizes C. elegans as a model system to study mechanisms of drug resistance and mechanisms underlying individual phenotypic responses to therapeutics.
 His long-term goal is to develop a platform to screen for personalized medicine treatments.
-Anderson is a past CBC awardee: in 2014, he received a CBC Catalyst Award for the project: “Uncovering ‘Missing Heritability’ in Any Experimentally Tractable Model Organism.”
+Andersen is a past CBC awardee: in 2014, he received a CBC Catalyst Award for the project: “Uncovering ‘Missing Heritability’ in Any Experimentally Tractable Model Organism.”